-Concurrently in 1996, Hoffstein, Pipher, and Silverman [136] (but with publication in 1998) described the NTRU public-key encryption system, and the related ring-based NTRU problem from which it draws its security.
+Concurrently in 1996, Hoffstein, Pipher, and Silverman [146] (with publication in 1998) described the NTRU public-key encryption system and the related ring-based NTRU problem from which it draws its security.
 As observed in that early work, the most direct mechanism by which to attack the system is based on lattice algorithms.

-Later, in 2005, the complexity-theoretic connection between public key encryption candidates and computationally hard problems on lattices was formalized in a seminar paper by Regev [137].
-There, Regev defined the learning with errors (LWE) problem as a basis for a public-key encryption scheme and asymptotically related the quantum security of that system to the hardness of finding short vectors in lattices, a problem known as the Shortest Vector Problem (SVP / gapSVP).
+Later, in 2005, the complexity-theoretic connection between public key encryption candidates and computationally hard problems on lattices was formalized in a seminal paper by Regev [147].
+There, Regev defined the learning with errors (LWE) problem as a basis for a public-key encryption scheme, and asymptotically related the quantum security of that system to the worst-case hardness of finding short vectors in lattices, a problem known as the (approximate) Shortest Vector Problem (SVP).
+Solving SVP in general lattices (with sufficiently small approximation factors) is NP-hard under randomized reductions.
+However, practical lattice-based cryptosystems involve approximate SVP instances that are outside the regime that is known to be NP-hard [148].
+In addition, these NP-hardness results only describe the worst-case asymptotic complexity of the problem and are not known to apply to algebraically structured lattices.

-Miccancio's [138] introduced a ring-based analogue of Ajtai's SIS problem in 2002.
-A ring-based analogue of LWE (and an associated public-key encryption scheme) was introduced by Lyubashevski, Peikert, and Regev [139] in 2010.
-Further, an algebraically-structured (and in particular, module-based) formulation of SIS/LWE-type problems - which can be syntactically viewed as interpolating between the original integer-based presentation and the later polynomial-ring-based presentations - was first introduced by Brakerski, Gentry, and Vaikuntanathan [140] in 2011 under the name General Learning With Errors.
+Miccancio [149] introduced a ring-based analogue of Ajtai's SIS problem in 2002.
+A ring-based analogue of LWE (and an associated public-key encryption scheme) was introduced by Lyubashevsky, Peikert, and Regev [150] in 2010.
+Further, an algebraically-structured (and in particular, module-based) formulation of SIS/LWE-type problems - which can be syntactically viewed as interpolating between the original integer-based presentation and the later polynomial-ring-based presentations - was first introduced by Brakerski, Gentry, and Vaikuntanathan [151] in 2011 under the name General Learning With Errors.

-In 2012, an efficient reconciliation-based mechanism for constructing a simple and provably secure key exchange scheme from LWE was discovered by Ding, Xie, and Lin [141].
-This work can be viewed as discovering an analogue of the Diffie-Hellman key exchange - but with errors.
-Later work by Peikert [142] and Alkim et. al [143] also proposed a reconciliation mechanism and a generalization, respectively.
+In 2012, an efficient reconciliation-based mechanism for constructing a simple and provably secure key exchange scheme from LWE was discovered by Ding, Xie, and Lin [152].
+This work can be viewed as discovering an analogue of the Diffie-Hellman key exchange but with errors.
+Later work by Peikert [153] and Alkim et al. [154] also proposed a reconciliation mechanism and a generalization, respectively.